 For the fourth consecutive year the Government Finance Officers Association (GFOA) has recognized OCC's outstanding financial reporting with an Award for Outstanding Achievement for the College's Popular Annual Financial Report (PAFR).
 The College also recently received a Certificate of Achievement for Excellence in Financial Reporting for its Annual Comprehensive Financial Report from the GFOA for the seventh consecutive year.
 The PAFR is used to provide readers with a readily accessible and easily understandable reporting of the College's finances.
 The 24-page document provides an overview of the College's history, points of pride and strategic plan, and detailed financial information about OCC's financial planning and highlights, operating income and expenses, budgeting for facilities and major capital projects.
-OCC is one of only two community colleges in Michigan to earn both the GFOA's Award for Outstanding Achievement for the College's Popular Annual Financial Report and a Certificate of Achievement for Excellence in Financial Reporting for its Annual Comprehensive Financial Report.
+OCC is one of only two community colleges in Michigan to earn both the GFOA's Award for Outstanding Achievement for Excellence in Financial Report and a Certificate of Achievement for Excellence in Financial Report and a Certificate of Achievement for Excellence in Financial Reporting for its Annual Comprehensive Financial Report.